Metamaterials Handbook

-Metamaterials Handbook is a two-volume handbook on metamaterials edited by Filippo Capolino (University of California).
+Metamaterials Handbook is a two-volume handbook on metamaterials edited by Filippo Capolino professor of electrical engineering in University of California.

 The series is designed to cover all theory and application topics related to electromagnetic metamaterials.
 Disciplines have combined to study, and develop electromagnetic metamaterials.
 Some of these disciplines are optics, physics, electromagnetic theory (including computational methods) microfabrication, microwaves, nanofabrication, nanotechnology, and nanochemistry.